emacsmirror/geiser-racket/README.md

-# Racket support for Geiser
+# Racket and Geiser talk to each other

 This package provides support for using [Racket](http://racket-lang.org) in Emacs with